-In 2017, the Johnson County Medical Reserve Corps continued to work with the other MRC units in the district known as the D5 MRC Group.
-The D5 MRC Group continued to meet but did not apply for any state funding.
+In 2018, the Johnson County Medical Reserve Corps continued to work and train with the JC Health Department.
+No new funding for the Corps was received in 2018.
 It is uncertain if state funding will be forthcoming in the future and even more uncertain as to the approach the MRCs will take regarding preparedness throughout the state in the upcoming months.

-Preparedness Staff for 2017.
-From left: Betsy Swearingen, PHP Coordinator and MRC Unit Leader.
-Jennifer Warner, Asst.
-PHP Coordinator and back-up MRC Unit Leader.
-Not pictured: Claudia Bigelow, Grant Financial Manager.
+Preparedness Staff for 2018: Left: Betsy Swearingen, Public Health Preparedness Coordinator and MRC Unit Leader.
+Jennifer Warner, Assistant Public Health Preparedness Coordinator, Back-up MRC Unit Leader.
+Not pictured: Claudia Bigelow, Grants Financial Manager.